Netflix raising prices for 58M US subscribers as costs rise

 Consumers also have an increasing array of other streaming options .

-Amazon offers a streaming service as part of its Prime shipping program for $13 per month, or $120 for an annual membership.
-Hulu sells an ad-free service for $12 per month.
-AT&T's WarnerMedia unit plans a broader streaming service this year centered on HBO.
+Amazon offers a streaming service as part of its Prime shipping program for US$13 per month, or US$120 for an annual membership.
+Hulu sells an ad-free service for US$12 per month.
+AT&T's WarnerMedia unit plans a broader streaming service this year centred on HBO.
 Walt Disney is gearing up to launch a streaming channel this year.

 With Apple also widely expected to join the video-streaming fray, the competition for programming is enabling top directors, writers and actors to charge more for their talents.
 That has intensified financial pressure on Netflix, which hasn't been bringing in enough money to pay for all its programming and other business expenses.

 The company burned through about $3 billion last year and is expecting to do so again this year.
 To offset the negative cash flow, Netflix has been borrowing heavily to pay for programming.
-The Los Gatos, California, company had accumulated nearly $12 billion in debt before borrowing another $2 billion in an October bond offering.
+The Los Gatos, California, company had accumulated nearly US$12 billion in debt before borrowing another US$2 billion in an October bond offering.

-Concerns about the stiffening competition and Netflix's ability to sustain its current leadership in video streaming has caused the company's stock price to slide by 21 percent from its peak of $423.21 reached last June.
-The shares stood at $332.94 heading into Tuesday's trading session.
+Concerns about the stiffening competition and Netflix's ability to sustain its current leadership in video streaming have caused the company's stock price to plummet from peak of US$423.21 reached last June.

+Investors reacted enthusiastically to Tuesday's news, signalling their belief that the price increase won't significantly slow Netflix's subscriber growth.
+The company's stock surged 6.5 per cent to US$354.79 in Tuesday's early afternoon trading.